bhattadurga/tinytroupe-Project2/Submission2/README.md

 ## Contribution
 - Fork the repository.
 - Create a feature branch (`git checkout -b feature-name`).
-  3.Commit your changes (`git commit -m "Add new feature"`).
+- Commit your changes (`git commit -m "Add new feature"`).
-  4.Push to GitHub (`git push origin feature-name`).
+- Push to GitHub (`git push origin feature-name`).
-  5.Submit a Pull Request.
+- Submit a Pull Request.

 ## Contact
 For questions or contributions, reach out to: vb46901n@pace.edu